codefellows-seattle-javascript-401n6/13-single-resource-mongo-and-express-API/lab-amber/README.md

 ```

 ## Special Thanks
+* JB Tellez for mongone.js found in the /lib folder.
-Thank you to emailregex.com for the email validator http://emailregex.com/
+* Thank you to emailregex.com for the email validator http://emailregex.com/